 27 Apr Negative SEO – Smoke, Mirrors and Half Truths

-Over the last few weeks the Internet has been all ‘a flutter over negative SEO and the way in which unsavory characters can sabotage your Google rankings through negative SEO tactics.
+Over the last few weeks, the Internet has been all ‘a flutter over negative SEO and the way in which unsavoury characters can sabotage your Google rankings through negative SEO tactics.

 This includes tactics such as lots and lots of low quality profile links or links from low quality sites, excessive amounts of anchor text and other such signals that would indicate that these are not natural links and the value from these should not be counted.